syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 keywords : maui datagrid, maui grid, grid maui, maui gridview, grid in maui, .net maui datagrid, .net maui grid, .net grid maui
 ---

-# Getting Started with .NET MAUI DataGrid (SfDataGrid)
+# Getting Started with .NET MAUI DataGrid

 This section provides a quick overview for working with the [SfDataGrid](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html) for .NET MAUI.
 Follow the steps below to add a basic DataGrid to your project.